 Hawthorn East Vet

-Dental disease is one of the most common conditions we see in pets and over 70% of cats and dogs show signs of dental disease by three years.
+Dental disease is one of the most common conditions we see in pets and over 70% of cats and dogs show signs of dental disease by the age of three.
 This causes pain and infection and if left untreated can also contribute to other problems within the body such as heart or kidney disease.